imkarin/datingapp/README.md

 <img src="https://i.imgur.com/TtBEJ8z.png" width="33%"><img src="https://i.imgur.com/hqh7Jhv.png" width="33%"><img src="https://i.imgur.com/QPssjUy.png" width="33%">

 ## Installation guide 🖱️
+### Requirements
+To run this project, you'll need Node and Git installed.
+Also, any text editor and MongoDB compass are useful, if you want to look into the code and see the database structure for yourself.

+### Install
 If you just want to try the app for yourself, you can visit it on [wavy-dating.herokuapp.com](http://wavy-dating.herokuapp.com/).
 You can also clone the repository to your desired location.
 Then navigate to it:

 ```